City Centre Bahrain: History

 The shopping centre opened in September 2008 to be the largest in Bahrain.
-It claims 340 retail outlets, including the first Carrefour Hypermarket in Bahrain acting as the mall's anchor store, and 60 dining outlets.
+It claims 340 retail outlets, including anchors hypermarket Carrefour and luxury department store Saks Fifth Avenue, both the first in Bahrain, as well as 60 dining outlets.

 The mall is designed to accommodate weekend visitors from Saudi Arabia across the King Fahd Causeway by featuring two Kempinski hotels and an indoor water park.